-Europium is a Paris based Art and Design Direction studio founded in 2020 by Photographer/Art Director Julia Andréone and Graphic Designer/Art Director Ghazaal Vojdani, exploring the potentials of image-making, creating original content through photography, as well as giving concrete form to concepts by way of design.
+Europium is a Paris based Art and Creative Direction studio founded in 2020 by Photographer Julia Andréone and Designer Ghazaal Vojdani, exploring the potentials of image-making, creating original content through photography, as well as giving concrete form to concepts by way of design.
 Having shared a background at Central Saint Martins College of Art and Design in London (UK) where they both studied Graphic Design (2010), they subsequently parted ways to further explore their independent practices as well as teaching, in New York and Paris.
 Julia received her MA in Art Direction and Photography from Écal in Lausanne, CH (2014) and Ghazaal received her MFA in Graphic Design from Yale University School of Art in New Haven, CT, USA (2013).
-Europium is the confluence of their skills and further acts as a collaborative platform with individuals of alternative expertise and disciplines, creating partnerships internationally.
-Europium works with clients in the cultural sector including fashion, music, literature, the arts, architecture and design.
+Europium is the confluence of their skills whilst working internationally with clients in the cultural sector including fashion, music, literature, fine arts, architecture and design.

 Art Direction, Photography, Graphic Design, Creative Consultation, Editorial Design, Photographic Pattern-Making, Print and Publications, Exhibition/Installation Design, Web Design and Digital Content

-Institut Français de la Mode (IFM), Paris – Master of Fashion Design: Visual Direction and Image-Making, Ecole Nationale Supérieure des Beaux-Arts de Lyon – Master of Graphic Design, Pratt Institute, NY – BFA Graphic Design, Fordham University, NY – BFA Graphic Design, Rutgers University, NJ – BFA Graphic Design
+Institut Français de la Mode (IFM), Paris – Master of Fashion Design: Visual Direction and Image-Making, École nationale supérieure d’art et de design de Nancy, École Nationale Supérieure des Beaux-Arts de Lyon – Master of Graphic Design, Pratt Institute, NY – BFA Graphic Design, Fordham University, NY – BFA Graphic Design, Rutgers University, NJ – BFA Graphic Design

 Institut Français de la Mode (IFM), GAMUT, Bard Graduate Center, Nottingham Contemporary, Persta, Razzle Dazzle Architects, Royal College of Art, Éditions Béton-Roman, Wendy’s Subway